Astrophysics (Index)About

 (air with low humidity)

 Dry air (i.e., low humidity) is of interest regarding astronomy, being an advantage for many types of observation.
 Water in the air is a source of opacity: some wavelength regimes include many water lines, affecting infrared and microwave observation (including millimeter and submillimeter waves).
-There is less water in Earth atmosphere at high altitudes, and on some mountains and plateaus, atmospheric windows are larger and more transparent, making observation possible that would be impossible at sea level.
+There is less water in Earth atmosphere at high altitudes, and on some mountains and plateaus, less water vapor makes atmospheric windows larger and more transparent, making observation possible that would be impossible at sea level.
 Some high-altitude locations of particular value for astronomical observation due to their dry air:

 Low humidity is also an advantage of note to amateur astronomy, largely because high humidity at "ordinary" sites is associated with turbulence, affecting seeing.